AdobeDocs/target.de-DE/help/administrating-target/c-user-management/property-channel/properties-overview.md

 ## Step 5: Update your implementation to include the at_property parameter {#section_9B17A59807A94712BE642942442EBBC8}

-Möchten Sie die Benutzerberechtigungsfunktion in [!DNL Target] nutzen, müssen Sie jedem Aufruf an  (mbox, API usw.) den Parameter `at_property` hinzufügen.[!DNL Target]
+To use the [!DNL Target] user-permissions functionality, you must add the `at_property` parameter to any call that is hitting [!DNL Target] (Target call, api call, etc.).

 **So erhalten Sie den Parameter-Code für`at_property`:**